 508.2.
-In the case of packages contaminated with an alpha emitter, the pathway of exposure that usually determines a derived limit for contamination is the inhalation of material that has been resuspended from the surfaces of packages.
-The value of a relevant resuspension factor (in Bq/cm3 per Bq/cm2) is uncertain but research in the field was reviewed in a report published in 1979 [18].
-The wide range of reported values spans the value recommended for general use by the IAEA [19] of 5×10^{-5} /m which takes account of the probability that only a fraction of the activity resuspended may be in respirable form.
+In the case of packages contaminated with an alpha emitter, the pathway of exposure that usually determines a derived limit for contamination is the inhalation of material that has been re-suspended from the surfaces of packages.
+The value of a relevant re-suspension factor (in Bq/cm3 per Bq/cm2) is uncertain but research in the field was reviewed in a report published in 1979 [20].
+The wide range of reported values spans the value recommended for general use by the IAEA [21] of 5×10^{-5} /m which takes account of the probability that only a fraction of the activity re-suspended may be in respirable form.
 In most cases the level of non-fixed contamination is measured indirectly by wiping a known area with a filter paper or a wad of dry cotton wool or other material of a similar nature.
 It is common practice to assume that the activity on the wipe represents only 10% of the total non-fixed contamination present on the surface.
 The fraction on the wipe will include the activity most readily available for resuspension.
 The remaining activity on the surface represents contamination that is less easily resuspended.
-An appropriate value for the resuspension factor for application to the total amount of non-fixed contamination on transport packages is of the order of 10^{-5} /m.
-For an annual exposure time of 1000 h to an atmosphere containing contamination resuspended from the surfaces of packages contaminated with Pu-239 at 0.4 Bq/cm2 and using a resuspension factor of 10^{-5} /m, the annual effective dose is about 2 mSv.
+An appropriate value for the resuspension factor for application to the total amount of non-fixed contamination on transport packages is of the order of 10-5/m.
+For an annual exposure time of 1000 h to an atmosphere containing contamination resuspended from the surfaces of packages contaminated with Pu-239 at 0.4 Bg/cm2 and using a resuspension factor of 10-5/m, the annual effective dose is about 2 mSv.
 In the case of contamination with Ra-226, the annual effective dose would be of the order of 0.1 mSv.
 For most beta/gamma emitters the pathway of exposure that would determine a derived limit is exposure of the basal cells of the skin.
-The 1990 ICRP Recommendations [20] retain 7 mg/cm2 as the nominal depth of the basal cells, but extend the range of depth to $2-10 \text{ mg/cm}^2$.
-A number of studies [21-23] provide dose-rate conversion factors at a nominal depth of 7 mg/cm2, or for the range 5-10 mg/cm2.
-Skin contaminated by Sr-90/Y-90 at 4 Bq/cm2 for 8 hours per working day would give rise to an equivalent dose to the skin of about 20 mSv/a, to be compared to an annual limit of 500 mSv [24].
+The 1990 ICRP recommendations [22] retain 7 mg/cm2 as the nominal depth of the basal cells, but extend the range of depth to 2-10 mg/cm2.
+A number of studies [23-25] provide dose rate conversion factors at a nominal depth of 7 mg/cm2, or for the range 5-10 mg/cm2.
+Skin contaminated by Sr-90/Y-90 at 4 Bg/cm2 for 8 h per working day would give rise to an equivalent dose to the skin of about 20 mSv per year, to be compared with an annual limit of 500 mSv [26].
 This assumes a transfer factor of unity between package surfaces and skin.